-The U.S. Supreme Court has recognized several times that purposeful direction may arise from "effects occurring in a forum state."
-In Calder, the defendants wrote an allegedly libelous article about a California citizen in Florida, but published it in a national newspaper that was distributed in California where the article was read by California citizens.
-465 U.S. at 785-86, 88-90.
-That allegedly tortious conduct connected the defendants to California because the injury to plaintiff's reputation among California citizens-effects in the forum-occurred in California.
+The U.S. Supreme Court has recognized that purposeful direction may arise from effects occurring in a forum state.
+In Calder, for example, the defendants wrote an allegedly libelous article about a California citizen in Florida but published it in a national newspaper that was distributed in California where the article was read by California citizens.
+465 U.S. at 785-86.
+That allegedly tortious conduct connected the defendants to California because the injury to the plaintiff's reputation among California citizens-effects in the forum-occurred in California.
 Id. at 788-90.
-Embracing the result in Calder, Walden confirms that speech-based conduct in one state can support jurisdiction based on effects in another state.
+Embracing the result in Calder, Walden confirms that speech-based conduct in one state can support jurisdiction based on effects in another.
 571 U.S. at 285-88.

 This Court's jurisprudence is in accord.
 Like Walden, this Court has also noted that the "effects test" is not a separate test for personal jurisdiction that displaces the three-factor analysis of the relationship between the defendant, the forum, and the litigation.
-Instead, effects connecting a defendant to the forum are part of the minimum-contacts inquiry: do "the 'effects' of the alleged tort ... connect the defendant to the forum state itself"?
-See Old Republic, 549 S.W.3d at 564.
+Instead, effects connecting a defendant to the forum are part of the minimum-contacts inquiry which asks: do "the 'effects' of the alleged tort . . . connect the defendant to the forum state itself"?
+Old Republic, 549 S.W.3d at 564.

 Michiana-the case quoted by the court of appeals in its analysis-did not hold otherwise.
 There, the only Texas connection was an alleged misrepresentation by the non-resident defendant in a phone call with the Texas plaintiff.
+Michiana Easy

-Michiana Easy Livin' Country Inc. v.
-Holten, 168 S.W.3d 777, 789 (Tex.
+Livin' Country, Inc. v.
+Holten, 168 S.W.3d 777, 784 (Tex.
 2005).
-This Court explained that if the alleged effect on the plaintiff alone could create jurisdiction, the jurisdictional analysis would be improperly focused on the relationship between the plaintiff-not the defendant, the forum, and the litigation.
+This Court explained that if the alleged effect on the plaintiff alone could create jurisdiction, the jurisdictional analysis would be improperly focused on the relationship between the plaintiff-not the defendant-the forum, and the litigation.
 See id. at 790.
 Thus, absent other effects, this Court looked to physical contacts by the defendant with the forum.
-Id.
+Id. at 790-91.
 But Michiana did not address the role of effects in the forum or hold that effects on Texas, a Texas industry, or Texans are irrelevant to a jurisdictional analysis.

-The court of appeals correctly recognized that the potential defendants knew the brunt of the harm would be suffered in Texas.
-Op.
-17. The court also correctly recognized that, "[w]ithout more, [the potential defendants'] knowledge that Exxon[Mobil] will feel the effects in Texas does not suffice."
+The court of appeals correctly recognized that the potential defendants knew that the brunt of the harm would be suffered in Texas.
+Op. \17.
+The court also correctly recognized that, "[w]ithout more, [the potential defendants'] knowledge that Exxon[Mobil] will feel the effects in Texas does not suffice."
 Id.
-But the court of appeals erred by ending its analysis there.
-The trial-court evidence and findings here show much more than merely anticipating harm to a Texas resident.
+But the court erred by ending its analysis there.
+The trial court evidence and findings here show much more than merely anticipating harm to a Texas resident.

-The potential defendants intentionally formulated and implemented a series of suits "that expressly target the speech, research, and funding decisions of ExxonMobil and other Texas-based energy companies to chill and affect speech, activities, and property in Texas."
+The trial court found that the potential defendants intentionally formulated and implemented a series of suits "that expressly target the speech, research, and funding decisions of ExxonMobil and other Texas-based energy companies to chill and affect speech, activities, and property in Texas."
 FOF/COL ¶ 50; see supra at 9-16.
+The potential defendants' complaints attack corporate statements issued from Texas in the form of speeches, publications, and internal memoranda and related associational activities in Texas.
+FOF/COL ¶¶ 28-30.

-The court of appeals erred when it failed to consider the effects of that conduct on Texas and looked only at physical contacts.
+The court of appeals erred when it failed to consider the effects of that conduct, which was expressly aimed at Texas, and looked only at physical contacts.
 Physical contacts are not required.
-That is particularly true with speech-based torts, which can reach into Texas with substantial results without physical contacts.
+That is particularly true with targeted speech-based torts, which can reach into Texas with substantial results without physical contacts.
 See Walden, 571 U.S. at 285-88; Calder, 465 U.S. at 788-90.

 III.
-The Court should confirm that "additional conduct" is not required when a non-resident targets the State.
+The Court should confirm that "additional conduct" is not required when a non-resident intentionally targets the State.